 PackML defines a set of states that are possible for a machine unit during any given moment.
 States are classified as acting or stable.
 Example: if a start command is received, the goal is to have the machine in the Execute state.
 But before reaching the Execute State, the machine has to go through a transient state called Starting.

 PackML State Model Syntax – Source: OMAC

 When the machine is normally running a job, it is expected to be on the Execute state.
-If any eternal problem holds the machine, it goes to the Held state.
-If the machine has an internal condition that causes it to stop, it goes to a suspended state.
+If any external problem blocks the machine, it goes to the Suspended state.
+If the machine has an internal condition that causes it to stop, it goes to a Held state.
 Depending on the machine speed, these transitions can happen extremely fast.
 Other machine units and software that are expected to read the current state of a given machine have to use an efficient network industrial protocol that cannot rely merely on simple polling at a given frequency.
 A protocol that works reporting data by exception is much more efficient and this is the case of OPC UA.